semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 1. Click on **SSH Debug** in the job log view
 2. Open the "How to install ..." section
-3. Install the *sem cli*: copy and paste the command in a terminal
+3. Install the _Semaphore command line tool_: copy and paste the command in a terminal
 4. Authorize sem cli to access your organization: copy and paste the command into a terminal

 Now you can start an SSH session by copying and pasting the debug command (#5 in the screenshot above)